ricardoyanez/grazing/README.md

 ## QUADPACK - numerical integration

 [QUADPACK](https://nines.cs.kuleuven.be/software/QUADPACK/) is a set of Fortran 77 routines for integrating one-variable functions.
-The authors are Robert Piessens, Elise deDoncker-Kapenga, Christian Überhuber, David Kahaner.
+The authors are Robert Piessens, Elise deDoncker-Kapenga, Christian Überhuber and David Kahaner.
 QUADPACK is licensed as Public Domain and its source code can be downloaded from [Netlib](https://netlib.org/quadpack/).
+The Makefile will download the necessary codes from Netlib and compile them for use with GRAZING.

 <ins>REFERENCE</ins>

 R. Piessens, E. De Doncker-Kapenga and C. W. Überhuber.
 QUADPACK: a subroutine package for automatic integration.
 Springer, ISBN: 3-540-12553-1.
 1983.

-## GNU Scientific Library (GSL)

-In Debian, the [GSL library](https://www.gnu.org/software/gsl/) is distributed and installed through the development package `libgsl-dev`.

 ## changelog